- About Marriotts

 - Pen Portraits

 Melany Knowles - Chair of Governors

-I have been a Marriotts Governor for several years, my first permanent job was a science and games teacher in a comprehensive school.
+I have been a Marriotts Governor for several years, my first permanent job was as a science and games teacher in a comprehensive school.
 I moved to Stevenage in 1992 with more recent job experience in community development and as a policy manager.
 I was the Mayor of Stevenage during the difficult Covid period.
-Previously serving for nine years after a gap of one year in May 2022 I was re-elected to Stevenage Borough Council where I serve on the Overview and Scrutiny Committee; Economy and Environment Select Committee and the Planning Committee.
-I am volunteer Secretary of Stevenage CTC – part of the national cycling charity; press officer and an assistant coach with Fairlands Valley Spartans running club; a keen cyclist for fun and for transport; and concerned about climate change and the future for young people.
+Previously serving for nine years after a gap of one year in May 2022 I was re-elected to Stevenage Borough Council where I serve on the Overview and Scrutiny Committee; Economy and Environment Select Committee and Community Select Committee.
+I am an assistant coach with Fairlands Valley Spartans running club; a keen cyclist for fun and for transport; and concerned about climate change and the future for young people.
 Every school should be a good community school.

-I have been involved in education for 25+ years in inner city, London secondary schools, where I have extensive experience and successful track record in education, both in schools and Initial Teacher Training.
-I believe that I possess the skills qualifications and vital experience necessary to make a very significant contribution to the role as a school governor.
+I have been a teacher for many years in inner city, London secondary schools, and currently, I am working in Initial Teacher Training with the Department of Education.
 I am passionate about and committed to enhancing expectations and raising levels of achievement for all learners.
-I have an inclusive approach to education that emphasises equality of access, achievement and attainment very highly and celebrates the rich diversity of our society.
-My recent experience and knowledge of schools, as an Assistant Headteacher and in Initial Teacher Training are key strengths in creating effective strategic partnerships and learning opportunities for all parties as well as knowledge of the current legislation.
+I have an inclusive approach to education that emphasises equality of access, achievement and attainment very highly, and celebrates the rich diversity of our society.

 I have developed sustainable International partnerships with schools in Hungary and Grenada with the British Council.
 I am also a governor in a primary school.